AdaCore/gnatstudio/docs/users_guide/mdi.rst

 :menuselection:`Split` entries in the :menuselection:`Window` menu.

 You can also drag and drop the window anywhere inside GPS.
-Select an item to dragged by left-clicking in its title bar.
+Select an item to drag by left-clicking in its title bar.
 If the window is inside a notebook, you can also select the notebook.
 In that case, you can also reorder the windows within the notebook: select the tab, then start moving left or right to the window's new position.
 Your mouse must remain within